wlswotmd/gef/README.md

     * ARM64 (Supported: EL1&0-stage1/EL1&0-stage2/EL2&0-stage1/EL2-stage1/EL3-stage1)
         * ARM v8.7 base.
         * 32bit mode is NOT supported.
+        * PAC/MTE are NOT supported.
+        * For stage2 translation, you have to do `pagewalk arm64 1` then `pagewalk arm64 2`.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pagewalk-arm64.png)
     * ARM (Cortex-A only, LPAE/Non-LPAE, PL0/PL1)
         * PL2 is NOT supported.